evanhobbs/redux-easy-async/README.md

 1.  add a requests reducer that will track all async actions:

     ```javascript
-    import { createCombinedAsyncReducer } from '@nerdwallet/redux-easy-async';
+    import { createMultipleAsyncReducer } from '@nerdwallet/redux-easy-async';
-    // createCombinedAsyncReducer takes an array of async actions and returns
+    // createMultipleAsyncReducer takes an array of async actions and returns
     // a reducer that tracks them
-    const requestsReducer = createCombinedAsyncReducer([fetchPost]);
+    const requestsReducer = createMultipleAsyncReducer([fetchPost]);
     // now you have a reducer with keys for each each action passed to it
-    // `createCombinedAsyncReducer()`:
     // {
     //  FETCH_USER: {
     //    hasPendingRequests: false,